stockmouton/stockmouton.github.io/articles/hyperinflation.md

 ### Impact on the open market
 The real ROI is easily computable when we look at the past.
 But things start to be more complicated when we talk about the future.
 If we want to anticipate what will be our real ROI on a given period we now have two numbers to guess:

-- The expected ROI
+- The expected ROI (which is the goal)
 - The expected inflation rate

-> *Sidenote: beware now, when you listen to any kind of forcasters, remember that the open market is considered to be [a second-order chaotic system](https://danielmiessler.com/blog/first-second-order-chaos/) and by definition is nearly unpredictable.
+**beware now, when you listen to any kind of forcasters, remember that the open market is considered to be [a second-order chaotic system](https://danielmiessler.com/blog/first-second-order-chaos/) and by definition is nearly unpredictable.**

-> And remember for yourself that one of the most pervasive and unavoidable bias of the human species is the [confirmation bias](https://en.wikipedia.org/wiki/Confirmation_bias) among other biased emotions like [FUD](https://en.wikipedia.org/wiki/Fear,_uncertainty,_and_doubt), [FOMO](https://en.wikipedia.org/wiki/Fear_of_missing_out) and many others*
+**Also, remember for yourself, that one of the most pervasive and unavoidable bias of the human species is the [confirmation bias](https://en.wikipedia.org/wiki/Confirmation_bias) among other biased emotions like [FUD](https://en.wikipedia.org/wiki/Fear,_uncertainty,_and_doubt), [FOMO](https://en.wikipedia.org/wiki/Fear_of_missing_out) and many others.
+Don't trust too good to be true prophecie!
+Do the fu\*\*g work!**

 If we want to add more objectivity in there, the scientific method is the way to go with tools like statistics.
 But for the future we are left with models that are usually inspired from the past and those are not hard science.
-So in general we are left with gut feelings, beliefs, reactive behaviours, and other non rational behaviours (this is also the main reaason why the market is not efficent).
+So in general we are left with gut feelings, beliefs, reactive behaviours, and other non rational behaviours (this is also the main reaason why the market is not efficient).

 As a second-order chaotic system, beliefs about the market impact it directly.Because beliefs tend to create expectations, and expectations when shared by enough people can become a self-fulfilling prophecy: If enough people want an asset to go up or down, it will indeed happen.

-How is this all realted to inflation?
+How is this all related to inflation?
 Because expected inflation is a thing!

 In particular, it is a very powerful force in the bond market as yields are directly impacted by inflation and investors tend to invest for longer period of time in the bond market.

 Before going on with those twisted feedback loops which influence the open market, we are going to dive into the basics of bonds and stocks.
-Again, we need to simplify greatly so we will leave out of the picture financial derivatives (FD) (options, futures, etc.) and focus on the USA.
+Again, we need to simplify greatly so we will leave out of the picture financial derivatives (FD) (options, futures, etc.) and focus on only one country: the USA.

-Still, it is important to remember the assets in the US open market competes with other assets in other open market around the world.
+But keep in mind that the US is not the only open market and assets in it compete with other assets in other open market around the world.

 > What signal?
 >